-eGFR <30 mL/min: Contraindicated. eGFR 30-44 mL/min: Total Max daily dose: 1,000 mg. eGFR 45-59 mL/min: Total Max daily dose: 2,000 mg daily. eGFR 60-89 mL/min: Total Max daily dose: 3,000 mg daily.
+eGFR <30 mL/min: Contraindicated. eGFR 30-44 mL/min: Max: 1,000 mg daily. eGFR 45-59 mL/min: Max: 2,000 mg daily. eGFR 60-89 mL/min: Max: As conventional tab or solution: 3,000 mg daily.
 As extended-release tab: 2,000 mg daily.
 All doses to be taken in 2-3 divided doses.

 Should be taken with food.
 XR tab: Swallow whole, do not split/crush/chew.

 Chống chỉ định

-Monitor glucose and ketones (urine and blood), fasting blood sugar, haemoglobin A1c at least twice yearly in stable glycaemic control; quarterly if not meeting therapy goals.
-Monitor renal function prior to initiation of therapy and then annually or more frequently in the elderly and patients at risk for renal impairment; liver function at baseline; haematologic parameters at baseline and annually thereafter; vitamin B12 serum concentration every 2-3 years (prolonged use).
-Monitor for signs and symptoms of lactic acidosis.
+Monitor urine for glucose and ketones, fasting blood sugar, HbA1c (at least twice yearly in patients with stable glycaemic control; quarterly in patients not meeting therapy goals or with changes in treatment); renal function prior to initiation of therapy and then annually or more frequently in the elderly and patients at risk for renal impairment; liver function at baseline; haematologic parameters at baseline and annually thereafter; vitamin B12 serum concentration every 2-3 years (prolonged use).
+Monitor for signs and symptoms of lactic acidosis and vitamin B12 deficiency.